 The rugged darling of the outdoorsy set, Osprey has what must be one of the world’s most loyal followings among luggage brands.
 Known best for its backpacking packs, the Osprey brand also offers a range of suitcases and hybrid packs.

-LITTLE TRAVELERS: The Best Kids Backpacks for School, Travel, and Sports
+LITTLE TRAVELERS: 10 Best Kids Backpacks for School, Travel, and Sports

 7. Eagle Creek